can a smart plug dim lights

 Light-Emitting Diodes (LED)

-LEDs don’t use any filaments and instead have electrons that flow through them, creating photons – light we can see.
+LEDs don’t use any filaments and instead have electrons that flow through them, creating photons – the light we can see.
 Photons generate little to no heat.

 LED dimmable light bulb